Zouak Painting Retreat with Natasha Mann

 time to explore…

 Maison 28 breakfast.
 Then we will visit the iconic and chic El Fenn hotel for their famous rooftop, family style lunch of the day.
 After lunch, we tour the nearby by Le Jardin Secret, with its lush gardens and gorgeous architecture.
 Then we’ll share a Tanjia dinner (slow-cooked Marrakech specialty!) for your final evening at Maison 28.

 Bislama!
 Time to go with your lovely artwork and special memories…

-Enjoy your last Maison 28 breakfast before your airport transfer for departure.
+Enjoy your last Maison 28 breakfast before your morning airport transfer for departure.

 Payment and Terms

 $2895 (private room w/ ensuite bath-full or queen bed)

 $2495 (shared room w/ ensuite bath-twin beds)

 A non-refundable deposit of $695 is required to reserve your space.

 The remaining balance will be due over 2 additional equal payments on October 6, 2018and January 5, 2019 You will be emailed an invoice for each payment 2 weeks prior to the due date.